Trees of Graphs as Boundaries of Hyperbolic Groups

 We now pass to describing closer those constituent spaces $K_R$ of the system $\Theta^{V}_*[{\mathcal R}_G]^a$ which correspond to the arm-subtrees $R$ of $T_*$.
 We will show that, after a suitable interpretation of types, the restriction of the system $\Theta^{V}_*[{\mathcal R}_G]$ to any arm-subtree $R$ is isomorphic to a tree system of internally punctured segments of one of the kinds described in \Secref{I}.
 As a concequence, by referring to \Lemref{I.1.1} or \Lemref{I.2.1}, we will identify each of the constituent spaces $K_R$ corresponding to arm-subtrees with an appropriate densely decorated punctured circle.
 More precisely, note first that each arm or wedge arm (viewed as a constituent space in the system $\Theta^{V}_*[{\mathcal R}_G]$) contains precisely one C-peripheral.
 Obviously, we will view this arm (or wedge arm) as an internally punctured segment, with its C-peripheral viewed as a special peripheral, and with its E-peripherals viewed as ordinary peripherals.
 We associate to the special peripheral of any arm (or wedge arm) $A$ the type $\tau$ coinciding with the U-type of $A$ (as described in the previous subsection).
-If the above type $\tau$ is orientable (as the U-type), we associate to $A$ the orientation which coincides with the $\#$-orientation (as described also in the previous subsection).
+Moreover, if the Y-label $y$ associated to $A$ (as in the previous subsection) is orientable (i.e. if the flexible factor $G(v)$, for any $v\in y$, is orientable), we associate to $A$ the orientation which coincides with the $\#$-orientation (as described also in the previous subsection).
 Observe that, due to \Factref{P.1}(1), for any arm-subtree $R$, all arms and wedge arms in the restricted tree system $\Theta^V_*[{\mathcal R}_G]|_R$ have the same Y-label $y$, which we call therefore the \emph{Y-label associated to $R$}.
 It is not hard to observe that the set of U-types of arms and wedge arms appearing in the tree system $\Theta^V_*[{\mathcal R}_G]|_R$ coincides then with the set $U_y$ described in the previous subsection.